Safe and Sound Protocol

 Access to Safe and Sound listening platform

 With this access you will be able to listen both in a supported session or independently.
-You can repeat the program as often as you want within that years time.
+One round of Core is included in your subscription as well as access to the Connect and Balance pathways.
+You may repeat Connect and Balance as many times as you would like within your subscription window.

 You may be able to use your HSA or FSA card to pay for this platform.